OCT 23, 2002

 1) The effect of foreign exchange rates to first-half operating profits was minimal.
 In total, the impact of all currencies was a positive 7 billion yen to operating profits.
 The average dollar rate came to 123.1 yen compared to 122.2 in the first half of last year while the euro moved from 108.1 yen to 116.3.

+2) The change in sales incentive accounting had no effect on operating income, but the change in scope of consolidation added 3 billion yen to first-half operating profits.
 3) Combined higher volumes and mix contributed 64 billion yen in operating profits in the first half of fiscal year 02 compared to fiscal year 01.
 As I mentioned earlier, strong volumes in Japan, the United States and General Overseas Markets more than offset the drop in volumes in Europe.
 Globally, the mix effect was slightly negative, as a lower mix in Japan offset a higher model mix in every other location.

 4) As our volume has grown, so have the activities of our finance companies, creating a positive contribution of 7 billion yen.